IntXDevNull/malspam/README.md

 # Malspam training

-**⚠️ Content has been cloned from https://github.com/helsecert/workshop_malspam and re-uploaded with permission from the owner**<br>
+**⚠️ Content has been cloned from https://github.com/helsecert/workshop_malspam modified/added more details to the readme and re-uploaded with permission from the owner**<br>
 **⚠️ Content is intended for EDUCATIONAL purposes only**<br>

 This workshop is a hands-on introduction to malspam investigation.